mkwok47/portfolio/computer_science/README.txt

-Coursework from Computer Science M.S. at Boston University
+Coursework from Computer Science M.S. + certificate at Boston University